Mechanobiology

 Recognition

-Dr. Lele is a member of the NIH study section
+Dr. Lele is a member of the BMBI NIH study section

-Dr. Lele was recently elected Fellow of the Biomedical Engineering Society
+Dr. Lele is a Fellow of the Biomedical Engineering Society

 Dr. Lele is a CPRIT scholar